-At Primary Care Physicians of Hollywood, our highly skilled physicians treat each patient with compassion and dignity.
-Primary Care Physicians of Hollywood is committed to listening to each patient’s concerns and aggressively treating common ailments.
-We offer free transportation to our patients in the Broward County area.
-We are a friendly, diverse and multi-cultural centre that offers our services in English and other languages, all of which are shown below:
+At Primary Care Physicians of Florida, our highly skilled physicians treat each patient with compassion and dignity.
+Primary Care Physicians are committed to listening to each patient’s concerns and aggressively treating common ailments.
+We offer free transportation to our patients in the South Florida area.
+We are a friendly, diverse and multi-cultural that offers our services in English and other languages, all of which are shown below:

-PCP Hollywood, focuses on both general and preventive medicine, we provide an extensive range of health care services, including Vaccinations, General Internal Medicine, Pulmonology, Cardiology, Optometry and General Laboratory Services.
-At PCP Hollywood, we pride ourselves on Patient Education.
-Visit our Online Health Library for general information on various topics ranging from Alzheimer’s Disease to Low Blood Pressure.
-You can also stay informed by checking our Weekly Blog for information on current medical news, and travel advisory.
-At PCP Hollywood, Patient Care always comes first.
+PCP of Florida focuses on both general and preventive medicine, we provide an extensive range of health care services, including Vaccinations, General Internal Medicine, Pulmonology, Cardiology, Optometry and General Laboratory Services.
+At PCP of Florida we pride ourselves on Patient Education.
+Visit our Weekly Blog for information on current medical news, and travel advisory.
+At PCP of Florida, patient care always comes first.

 Recent studies have demonstrated an identity problem for internists.
 Basically, an internist is a specialist concerned with all aspects of adult medicine, excluding surgery and advanced gynecology.
 His concerns include such diverse problems as arthritis, hypertension, heart and lung disease, diabetes and thyroid disorders, stress, obesity, as well as just about any other illness, acute or chronic, minor or major, that may befall an adult.
 He is a diagnostician true, but he must possess sensitive qualities enabling him to deal with the social and psychological aspects of stress and disease.
 Per the “American College of Physicians – American Society of Internal Medicine….”
 Doctors of internal medicine (also called “internists”) are doctors that treat adults.
 Internists are unique in that our focus is on adult medicine.
 We don’t deliver babies, we don’t treat children, nor do we do surgery.
 Internists, just like general practitioner or family practitioner doctors, can be your primary care doctor.
 Internists take care of people from their teen years through old age and have undergone special study and training that focuses on the treatment and prevention of adult diseases.
 At least three of our seven or more years of medical school and postgraduate training are dedicated to learning how to prevent, diagnose, and treat diseases primarily affecting adults.
 We internists care for our patients for life.
 Usually we see patients in our offices or clinics and sometimes in hospitals and nursing homes.
 In today’s complex world, we aim to take care of our patients for life – in the office or clinic, during hospitalization and intensive care, and in nursing homes.
 When other medical specialists, such as surgeons or obstetricians, are involved, we coordinate their care for our patients and manage difficult medical problems associated with that care.
 In fact, we so often serve as medical consultants to physicians in other specialties that we’ve earned the nickname, “the doctor’s doctor.”